atomanyih/analog-synth/LOG.md

 ```

 still not sure yet how to do sync for this. one way to think about it is removing the "time" component entirely, just rendering based on `index`

+seems like the frame jumps periodically. not sure why

+#### trails

+adding trails was surprisingly easy. only thing is that I'm doing additive color rn (`pixel = newValue + oldValue * trailsAmount`).
+[] experiment with other blend modes?